b4b4t/shive/README.md

 }
 ```

-With the `derive` feature, you can simplify this declaration with the `Service` derive macro :
+By using the `derive` feature, you can simplify this declaration with the `Service` derive macro :

 ```rust
 #[derive(Service, Clone)]